use your personal information, your rights regarding this information and how we comply with data protection law.

 In the case of pension information, there are very few circumstances where the right to erasure can be invoked as the maintenance of your pension information is required in order to pay your benefits either now or in the future.

 If you consider that there is no compelling reason for the scheme to continue to hold your personal information then please contact us.
-Note, that if you have benefits in the scheme either in payment or built up, then we will refuse your request as it would prevent you from receiving the benefits that you are entitled to.
+Please note that, if you have benefits in the scheme either in payment or deferred, we may refuse your request if complying with it would prevent us from fulfilling our function of administering your pension, including paying the benefits that you are entitled to.

 e.
 The right to restrict processing